sde-coursepack/sde-coursepack.github.io/modules/construction/_posts/2022-02-10-Example-Gradle-With-Poi.md

     }
 ```

-You may notice something here you haven't seen me use a lot. a comment (on the line where skipRow() is called).
+You may notice something here you haven't seen me use a lot: a comment (on the line where skipRow() is called).
 You may have been told in earlier classes to comment your code.
 And you should!...when you are first learning how
 to code and don't know how to write expressive code.
 But consider the functions names and variable names I have.
 What do you think the function `skipRow()` does?
 Well, it tells the iterator to skip a row.
 The only clarification